GIScience/openrouteservice/PULL_REQUEST_TEMPLATE.md

 - [ ] 8.
 I have built graphs with my code of the Heidelberg.osm.gz file and run the api-tests with all test passing
 - [ ] 9.
 I have referenced the Issue Number in the Pull Request (if the changes were from an issue)
 - [ ] 10.
 For new features involving building of graphs, I have tested on a larger dataset (at least Germany) and the graphs build without problems (i.e. no out-of-memory errors)
 - [ ] 11.
-I have written in the Pull Request inforamtion about the changes made including their intended usage and why the change was needed.
+I have written in the Pull Request information about the changes made including their intended usage and why the change was needed.

+Fixes # .

+### Information about the changes
+- Key functionality added:
+- Reason for change:

+### Required changes to app.config (if applicable)
+-